About Us

 who we are

-Melissa C. Lyon, MPH CPH, serves as DCHD's first Director for the entire Department of Health, and is supported by Deputy Director Lora Siegmann Werner, MPH.
+Lora Siegmann Werner, MPH, serves as DCHD's Interim Director for the entire Department of Health and is supported by Health Department senior leadership team.

 The Delaware County Health Department consists of the Administration Division, Environmental Health Division, Personal Health Division, Population Health Division, and Epidemiology.
 Each division is staffed by hard-working, knowledgeable professionals dedicated to serving Delaware County residents.